santyelegy/CS546-Computer-SYS-Security/README.md

 ## Goals
 - [x] code coverage
-- [ ] Implement a basic fuzzer with random generation and UNIX signal Oracle
+- [x] Implement a basic fuzzer with random generation and UNIX signal Oracle
-- [ ] Implement corpus for coverage test
+- [x] Implement corpus for coverage test
 - [ ] Implement the heuristics generation with the corpus
+- [ ] Implement more robust mutator
 - [ ] Compare the performance of this implementation with the official AFL
-- [ ] Try to modify it to an in-memory fuzzer to break the UNIX fork bottleneck
+- [x] Try to modify it to an in-memory fuzzer to break the UNIX fork bottleneck
 - [ ] ~~Replace the heuristic generation with deep learning methods or something equivalent, compare the performance (number of bugs, times)~~ (Not quite possible, discrete problem)

+## Tips

+Using subprocess is significantly slower than directly calling exec

+Redirect the stdin to make the file input